Indian-Techie09/docker-media-server/README.md

 # Docker Media Server

-This bash script will help you to automatically set up the basic docker containers you need for a media server.
+This bash script will help you to automatically set up the basic docker containers you need for a media server from scratch.
+NOTE:you must not have a docker directory inside your /home/$USER/

 ## Documentation